Learn About The Law

 (i) that is not essential to meet the requirements for the issuance of a building permit or certificate of occupancy under the building code and fire code; and

-(ii) for which the county has accepted an improvement completion assurance for landscaping or infrastructure improvements for the development.
+(ii) for which the county has accepted an improvement completion assurance for a public landscaping improvement, as defined in Section 17-27a-604.5, or an infrastructure improvement for the development.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.